The IIPE is coordinated via a global secretariat comprised of two primary team members and a network of volunteers.

 Tony Jenkins, Managing Director

 His applied research is focused on examining the impacts and effectiveness of peace education methods and pedagogies in nurturing personal, social and political change and transformation.
-He is also interested in formal and non-formal educational design and development with special interest in teacher training, alternative security systems, disarmament, and gender.
+He is also interested in formal and non-formal educational design and development with special interest in teacher training, alternative approaches to global security, systems design, disarmament, and gender.

 Tony has taught graduate and undergraduate peace studies and peace education at: Teachers College Columbia University (New York and Tokyo); Jaume I, Castellon, Spain; University for Peace, Costa Rica; The University of Toledo, Ohio; and Georgetown University, George Mason University, and George Washington University, Washington, DC.